COVID-19 What to do if you can't pay your Council Tax or Council Rent

 - If you’re in crisis, you may be eligible for support from The Scottish Welfare Fund.

 We understand customers are anxious at this time and will do everything we can to help you.
-Due to the Coronavirus outbreak, we are dealing with a high volume of customer enquiries and are also facing staff shortages within our teams.
+Due to the Coronavirus outbreak, we are dealing with a high volume of customer enquiries.

 We are working hard to deal with all enquiries and to provide advice and support for local residents.